 Evie and Maryam’s Family Tree

-Evie and Maryam are in the same class at school, uneasily thrown together at the start of a new term as they start a project together looking into their family trees.
-The two girls don’t think they have much in common – Maryam feels like an outsider school with the other girls whose parents all seem to know each other, and Evie thinks Maryam is a bit odd.
-But when the two girls each find the same mysterious folder containing documents in a secret language that belong to their grandmothers, they discover their ties go back two generations, all the way to India, to partition, and to two best friends who inspired each other more than they ever know.
-A beautifully told historical family-based exploration of identity, inheritance, difference and friendship.
+Evie and Maryam are in the same class at school, uneasily thrown together on a school project at the start of a new term.
+The two girls don’t think they have much in common – Maryam feels like an outsider; Evie is getting restless in her group of popular kids.
+But when the two girls each discover they’ve found identical mysterious folders containing documents in a secret language, they uncover a connection that goes back two generations, all the way to India, to partition, and to two best friends who inspired each other more than they ever know.

 Available at: